OlegKonings/CUDA_brute_triangle/README.md

 While many CUDA GPU implementations of algorithms many only be 10-100 times faster than a single core CPU implementation, this problem has a much greater difference in performance.

 The larger the data set of points, the greater the outperformance of the CUDA GPU implementation.
-For data sets of points >=400 the GPU CUDA implementation was at least 1000x times faster than a 3.9 GHz CPU implementation(including all host-device, device-device and device-host memory copies).
+For data sets of points >=400 the GPU CUDA implementation was at least 1000x times faster than a 3.9 Ghz CPU implementation(including all host-device, device-device and device-host memory copies).

 NOTE: no overlocking of GPU, is running at stock 706 Mhz